A Dedicated Vocal Coach

 It really depends on what you want from yourself and your voice; you can have as many or as few lessons as you like.

-SPOKEN VOICE: This tends to be more prescriptive to work on specific issues or for an upcoming event.
-If you want to study a vocal pathway eg LAMDA voice exams, lessons will go on for as long as your training.
+Voice tends to be more prescriptive to work on specific issues or for an upcoming event.
+If you want to study a vocal pathway eg LAMDA voice exams, working on presentation skills or strengthening speaking voice.

 HOW MUCH DO I NEED TO PRACTICE?

-I usually suggest at least 20minutes a day.
+I usually suggest dependant on the person and what they want to achieve.
 Keeping in check with your voice is integral to improvement, just like doing regular exercise is the only way to stay fit.
 If you want to get better, you have to practice regularly.

 DO YOU TEACH STYLE TOO?